[President Ono] Hello colleagues and friends across the U of M community!

 We also see the power of diversity in the natural world, where monocultures degrade soils, disrupt ecosystems, and increase vulnerabilities to pests and diseases.
 In contrast, biodiverse ecosystems are more resilient, more adaptive, and richer in possibilities for wildlife and humans.

-We even see diversity celebrated in Normal Rockwell’s famous painting, Family Tree, which shows how an unlikely line of immigrants and itinerants shaped the increasingly diverse country we cherish today.
+We even see diversity celebrated in Norman Rockwell’s famous painting, Family Tree, which shows how an unlikely line of immigrants and itinerants shaped the increasingly diverse country we cherish today.

 So let us turn together to the season of celebration, gratitude and giving.
 Let us celebrate the diversity in our midst and the spirit of generosity in our collective DNA.